placek/rack_on_docker/README.md

 #### Other

 * Files in `.dockerignore` will not be added to docker image.
-* Rake task `db:console[environment]` launches `irb` with access to database.
+* Rake task `db:console` launches `irb` with access to database.
-  * To run such console type `docker run --tty --interactive --rm placek/rack_on_docker /bin/bash` to connect to database in separate container, or...
+  * To run such console on already running container type `docker exec --interactive --tty rack_on_docker_container bundle exec rake db:console`, or...
-  * ...you can enter already running container `docker exec --interactive --tty rack_on_docker_container /bin/bash`.
+  * ...connect to database in separate container typing `docker run --tty --interactive --rm placek/rack_on_docker bundle exec rake db:console`.
 * Environment variables:
   * `APP_DIRECTORY` - directory with application source code
   * `NGINX_PID_FILE` - path to the file where the pid of nginx server process is stored